 Often times home equity loans are taken out to pay for big expenses, such as medical bills, college education, or, you guessed it, home repairs.

 If you go this route, know that you can typically only borrow up to 85% of the equity you have in your house.
-So if you have $20,000 in equity, then the maximum loan you could take out would be $17,000.
+So if you have $20,000 in equity, then the maximum loan amount you could take out would be $17,000.

 You get the money all at once in a one-time installment, so the loan amount is a defined, fixed amount.
 This is different from a home equity line of credit (or HELOC), which acts much like a credit card in that it provides borrowers with a revolving line of credit.

+Home equity loans generally have lower interest rates than credit cards or other types of unsecured debt.
+The reason for this is because your home acts as collateral.
 Home equity loan terms vary depending on the lender and usually last between three and five years.
 In some extreme circumstances, however, loan terms can last as long as thirty years (yikes!).